South Africa's Freedom Park

 Then there is the Pan African Archives, a collection of materials on the themes reflected in the park and museum.
 It is a centre of research, documentation and electronic archiving of audio, visual and text forms of a growing body of knowledge.

-The park will also soon boast a high-level hospitality suite, Moshate, which will be used for presidential and diplomatic functions, as well as a VIP retreat for negotiations, discussions and the signing of agreements and accords.
+The park will also soon boast a high-level hospitality suite, Moshate, which will be used for presidential and diplomatic functions, as well as a VIP retreat for negotiations, discussions and the signing of

 Built along African lines, inspired by the designs of South Africa's various chieftaincies, construction on Moshate has been completed, and it is currently being used as a temporary exhibition space.